 How long do I have to make a complaint about my GP?

-What to include in your GP complaint
+What should you include in your GP complaint?

 You can file a complaint in writing or verbally.
-However, it’s usually recommended to submit your GP complaint in writing so that all the factual details are clearly documented.
+However, it’s usually recommended to submit your GP complaint in writing so that all the factual details are documented.
 If you do choose to make a verbal complaint, be sure to record all the information to maintain an accurate record.

 In a formal complaint about your GP you should include: